chung-lab/SCAFE/scripts/README.md

                                                 prevent over permissive counting to ctss in the CRE range by stricting only ctss within valid tssClusters to be counted.
                                                 *.tssCluster.default.filtered.bed.gz from scafe.tool.cm.filter.
-                                                It will skip filtering if not file was provide (default=null).
+                                                It will skip filtering if no file was provide (default=null).
    --ctss_scope_slop_bp    <optional> [integer] the length of the boundary extension (in bp) for filter region provided in
                                                 option ctss_scope_bed_path.
 All regions in ctss_scope_bed_path will be extended both side by ctss_scope_slop_bp, for controlling the permissiveness